jstephencorey/esp32-rpi0-cam/README.md

 #### Notes:
-    You may need to increase the CONFIG_ESP_MAIN_TASK_STACK_SIZE in sdkconfig to 16384 (or change it in menuconfig)
+    You may need to increase the CONFIG_ESP_MAIN_TASK_STACK_SIZE in sdkconfig to 16384 (or change it in menuconfig) You also may need to change the FATFS settings through `idf.py menuconfig` then going to `Component config  →  FAT Filesystem` support and enabling long filename support on heap (or stack?)

 ### To set up the RPI zero 2 w:
 #### Setup the OS: